Flamenco guitar: Techniques

 Flamenco is played somewhat differently from classical guitar.
 Players use different posture, strumming patterns, and techniques.
-Flamenco guitarists are known as tocaores (from an Andalusian pronunciation of tocadores, "players") and flamenco guitar technique is known as toque.
+Flamenco guitarists are known as tocaores (from an Andalusian pronunciation of tocadores, "players") and the flamenco guitar technique is known as toque.

-Flamenco players tend to play the guitar between the sound hole and the bridge, but as closely as possible to the bridge, to produce a harsher, rasping sound quality.
+Flamenco players tend to play the guitar between the sound hole and the bridge, but as close as possible to the bridge, to produce a harsher, rasping sound quality.
 Unlike classical tirando, where the strings are pulled parallel to the soundboard, in flamenco apoyando strings are struck towards the soundboard in such way that the striking finger is caught and supported by the next string, hence the name apoyando (from Spanish apoyar meaning "to support").
 At times, this style of playing causes the vibrating string to gently touch the frets along its length, causing a more percussive sound.

 While a classical guitarist supports the guitar on the left leg, and holds it at an incline, flamenco guitarists usually cross their legs and support the guitar on whichever leg is on top, placing the neck of the guitar nearly parallel to the floor.
 The different position accommodates the different playing techniques.
 Many of the tremolo, golpe, and rasgueado techniques are easier and more relaxed if the upper right arm is supported at the elbow by the body of the guitar rather than by the forearm as in classical guitar.
 Nonetheless, some flamenco guitarists use classical position.

 Flamenco is commonly played using a cejilla (capo) which raises the pitch and causes the guitar to sound sharper and more percussive.
 However, the main purpose in using a cejilla is to change the key of the guitar to match the singer's vocal range.
 Because Flamenco is an improvisational musical form that uses common structures and chord sequences, the capo makes it easier for players who have never played together before to do so.
 Rather than transcribe to another key each time the singer changes, the player can move the capo and use the same chord positions.
 Flamenco uses many highly modified and open chord forms to create a solid drone effect and leave at least one finger free to add melodic notes and movement.
 Very little traditional Flamenco music is written, but is mostly passed on hand to hand.
 Books, however, are becoming more available.

 Both accompaniment and solo flamenco guitar are based as much on modal as tonal harmonies; most often, both are combined.

 In addition to the techniques common to classical guitar, flamenco guitar technique is uniquely characterized by: